[2023] How to Quickly Delete Downloads on Mac - 3 Ways

 How to Find Downloads on Mac in a Web Browser

-If you're looking for a file you downloaded in your browser, follow the steps below.
+If you're searching for a recent download in your browser, follow the steps below.

 • In Safari, click the download icon in the upper right corner.